irfanalditya/irfanalditya.github.io/content/posts/flare0n9.md

 draft: false
 ---

 Hi friend, this year is my third year following Flare-on and is the first time i managed to solve all the challenges.
-I finished in 276th place as can be seen [here](https://twitter.com/aldityairfan/status/1585159006909526016).
+I finished at 276th place as can be seen [here](https://twitter.com/aldityairfan/status/1585159006909526016).
 For those of you who don't know what Flare-On is, you can read it [here](https://www.mandiant.com/resources/blog/announcing-ninth-flareon-challenge), is an annual reverse engineering CTF by Mandiant (formerly by FireEye).

 ![pic1](Snipaste_2022-10-26_13-43-54.jpg)

-I'm not going to make write-up for challenge 1 because i don't think it's needed, let's jump to challenge 2.
+I'm not going to make write-up for challenge 1 because i don't think it's needed, so let's jump to challenge 2.

 ### Challenge 2 - PixelPoker

 ```
 readme.txt: